 - Admittedly, no-one in their right mind would want to send their young adult daughter (or son for that matter), to this type of driving instructor, yet we have seen this type of person very active in the driving school industry.

-- By joining SAIDI, and being accepted as a member, immediately gives you credibility in the industry, which the public are surprised and pleased to discover after expecting this type of person.
+- By joining SAIDI, and being accepted as a member, immediately gives you credibility in the industry.

 Why SAIDI Members are the exception rather than the rule: